 The KJV Bible translation of 2Samuel 24:1, unfortunately, tends to give the reader the wrong impression regarding the motivation behind the census.
 Young's Literal Translation offers a more accurate explanation of what transpired.
 Samuel states, "And the anger of Jehovah addeth to burn against Israel, and an adversary [Satan] moveth David about them, saying, 'Go, number Israel and Judah'" (2Samuel 24:1).

-It was Satan the devil who moved David to disobey God.
+Satan the devil moved David to disobey God.
 The king seemed to have been prompted by a feeling of pride and ambitious curiosity.
-The devil tempted, but the king went along with it and wanted to use the census as evidence to trust in his own power not God's.
+The devil tempted, but the king went along with it and wanted to use the census as evidence to trust in himself and other humans rather than God's power.
 It was his vanity and the desire to exalt himself in his own mind that got David in trouble.

-Looking at the scriptures we can know that there is an evil intent by their content.
-Anytime Satan is involved you can be sure he intends to get someone to sin!
+Anytime Satan is involved, you can be sure he intends to lead someone to sin!
 He put the thought in David's mind that if he knew the number of young men under his rule (meaning those fit for war) he could brag or boast how great a king he was by the size of his army!
-Taking a census was a common way to guage a nation's potential strength in battle (Numbers 1:1 - 4, 19).
+Taking a census was a common way to gauge a nation's potential strength in battle (Numbers 1:1 - 4, 19).

 Easton's Illustrated Bible Dictionary also has some interesting comments regarding this incident.
 It states that David acted out of pride and a desire to glorify himself.
 He had come to the point in his life where he was relying far more on his own strength and that of his army rather than on God.